lightly-ai/NvidiaTLTActiveLearning/README.md

 This section is about how to select the images which complete your training dataset.
 We can use the `active_learning_query.py` script again but this time we have to indicate that there already exists a set of preselected images and indicate where the inferences are stored so that the script can compute active learning scores.

-Furthermore, we will use `CORAL` as a sampling method. `CORAL` imultaneously maximizes the diversity and the sum of the active learning scores in the sampled data.
+Furthermore, we will use `CORAL` as a sampling method. `CORAL` simultaneously maximizes the diversity and the sum of the active learning scores in the sampled data. #Comment: it does not "maximize the diversity [...] of the active learning scores".
+Perhaps: "CORAL simultaneously chooses a diverse subset of images and images with high active learning scores."

 ```
 python active_learning_query.py \